 Many complex arrangements exist within the State regarding responsibilities for fire prevention on different lands.
 The following information gives a general overview of different agencies’ responsibilities for fire prevention.

-You should be aware that there may be variations to this general overview in particular areas.
-Contact the landowner or your local CFA Region office to clarify any local arrangements.
+You should be aware that in particular areas there may be variations to this general overview.
+Contact your local CFA Region office or your local council to clarify any local arrangements.

 - Department of Environment, Land, Water and Planning (DELWP)

 - Other Stakeholders

 Fire Prevention is a statutory responsibility of all municipal councils where the municipal district or part of the municipal district is in the country area of Victoria.
 Section 43 of the Country Fire Authority Act 1958 (CFA Act) states 'it is the duty of every municipal council and public authority to take all practical steps (including burning) to prevent the occurrence of fires on, and minimise the danger of the spread of fires on and from – any land vested in it or under its control or management; and any road under its care and management'.

 Under the CFA Act, each municipal council must appoint a Municipal Fire Prevention Officer (MFPO) and may appoint Assistant Fire Prevention Officers (AFPOs).
 Fire Prevention Officers have the power to assess fire threats to life or property in their municipal district, and if necessary, issue fire prevention notices on owners or occupiers of land requiring them to take specified steps to remove or minimise that threat.

 Where a person fails to carry out the work required by a fire prevention notice, under the CFA Act councils may initiate proceedings for an offence or serve a fire prevention infringement notice.
 In addition, under the Local Government Act 1989, councils or persons approved by them may enter private lands and undertake the works required by the notice.
 Councils can then recover costs from the landowner/occupier for that work.